 What if my company wishes to pay for my course?

-That is great!
 Please contact us with a Purchase Order/Email order confirmation, Bank transfer or Company credit/debit card.
-You will start within 48 working hours.
+You will start within 24 working hours.

 How can I pay for my course?

-You can pay by PayPal, Credit/Debit Card, Bank Transfer, Cheque, Western Union, Money Gram, Online and Purchase order number.
+You can pay by PayPal, Credit/Debit Card, Bank Transfer, Cheque, Western Union, Money Gram, Online checkout or Purchase order.

 Can I extend my course duration?